-A trial looking at axitinib for kidney cancer that has spread (A-Predict)
+A trial looking at axitinib for the treatment of advanced kidney cancer (A-PREDICT)

-This trial is looking at a new drug called axitinib to treat kidney cancer (renal cell cancer) that has spread to another part of the body.
-This study is for people diagnosed with kidney cancer that has already spread and who have not had treatment yet.
+This trial looked at a drug called axitinib (Inlyta) for people with kidney cancer (renal cell cancer) that had spread to another part of the body (advanced).

 More about this trial